Why people take turns to buy drinks

 If you go out to a pub or bar with friends or work colleagues, you might notice that people take turns to buy drinks for everyone in the group.
 This is called ‘buying a round’ – and you will be expected to join in.

-Before the Covid19 coronavirus, there was no table service in British pubs.
-It was annoying to have to get up and go to the bar to buy drinks all the time.
-The custom of buying a round was a way to spread the job of going to the bar, while making sure that everyone paid a roughly similar amount.
+There is rarely any table service in British pubs.
+If you want drinks or food, you usually have to get up and go to the bar ( the area where drinks are served) to buy drinks.
+The custom of buying a round is a way to spread the job of going to the bar, while making sure that everyone pays a roughly similar amount.

-It’s a little different now that apps are used to order drinks, but even so the custom remains, because buying a drink for everyone is seen as friendly and generous.
+Even if you are in a place that uses an app to order drinks, the custom remains because buying a drink for everyone is seen as friendly and generous.

 If you are with a large group and leave before it is your turn to buy the round, it is polite to make sure you buy a round the next time you are all in the pub together.
 This way, you all end up paying roughly the same amount over a period of time and you’re not the person who ‘freeloads’ (gets everyone else to pay for you all the time).